Application for Comics Creator Residency

 Cartoonist Residency: Canada Comics Open Library

 Before submitting an application, please read over the following residency requirements to make sure you will be able to commit to the workload, as well as be sure to answer the questions included below.
 This residency is open to those who reside in the city of Toronto, Ontario, Canada.
-Interested applicants that require more assistance will also be able to fill out an application form in the library during staffed hours with CCOL staff; please email in advance to set up an appointment so we can be sure an experienced volunteer will be there to assist you.
+Interested applicants that require more assistance will also be able to fill out an application form online with a CCOL staff member. please email in advance to set up an appointment so we can be sure an experienced volunteer will be there to assist you.
 Please email us at email@example.com if you have any further questions.

 The Canada Comics Open Library invites applications for Comics Creators-in-Residence.
 For this project, we will be working with up-and-coming Toronto comics creators from a wide range of genres.
 Through these residencies, community members will be able to learn about the process of creating comics, the diverse array of comics genres and styles, while also engaging with the stories in the library collection.